Tommy Morrison vs. Michael Bentt: Background

 On October 18, 1991, the then-undefeated Tommy Morrison lost to Ray Mercer via 5th-round knockout in his first attempt at capturing the WBO heavyweight title.

 Following his loss, Morrison strung together eight consecutive victories before landing another shot at the vacant WBO title against popular 44-year-old former heavyweight champion George Foreman.
 Through the course of the fight, Morrison abandoned his aggressive style and used constant movement to keep Foreman off balance.
 Though the pro-Foreman crowd booed Morrison for using the tactic, it nevertheless paid off as Morrison was able to pick up a lopsided unanimous decision, winning by two scores of 117–110 and one score of 118–109, becoming the new WBO heavyweight champion in the process.

 Originally, Morrison's first defense was scheduled to be against his Rocky V co-star Mike Williams, but Williams pulled out only an hour before the fight after refusing to take a pre-fight drug test.
 As such, Morrison proceeded to defeat unknown journeyman Tim Tomashek in what would ultimately become a non-title bout after the WBO refused to sanction the fight.

 A month prior, Morrison had reached an agreement to face the undefeated Lennox Lewis for Lewis' WBC heavyweight title.
 However, before moving on to face Lewis, Morrison chose to first defend his WBO title against the virtually unknown Michael Bentt, who was a highly decorated amateur, but had only 11 fights in five years as a professional.

 Bentt went on to fight Morrison reportedly not fully recovered from an arm fracture.

 The fights

 Toney vs. Thornton

-In the chief support James Toney made the first defence of the IBF super middleweight title he had won from Iran Barkley in February, against Tony Thornton.
+In the chief support James Toney made the first defense of the IBF super middleweight title he had won from Iran Barkley in February, against No. 3 ranked Tony Thornton (WBC:6th, WBA:12th).

 Toney was originally set to face No. 1 contender and former champion Darrin Van Horn, however he pulled out of the fight after claiming a shoulder injury.